Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Results

 Having considered the question of extent, we turn to mass range.
-Fig. \ref{fig:mass_ranges_y} (top) shows the $m=2$ moments of the stacked images for the case where $R_{\mathrm{200c}}$ defines the bound/unbound threshold.
-Among the bound gas categories, unsurprisingly, the high-mass clusters dominate.
-Beyond $2~h^{-1}$ Mpc, low-mass clusters cause a $y$ signal in the quadrupole roughly $\sim2/3$ as strong \RH{as the signal from} high-mass clusters.
-Groups contribute very little to the quadrupole signal, indicating that \RH{it is most important to accurately model the signals from halos above $M=10^{13}$\hMsun, in order to extract the $y$ signal from gas beyond $R_{200c}$ in observational data.}
+Fig. \ref{fig:mass_ranges_y} (top) shows the $m=2$ moments of the stacked images for the case where $R_{\mathrm{200c}}$ defines the halo/diffuse threshold.
+Among the halo gas categories, unsurprisingly, the high-mass clusters dominate.
+Beyond $2~h^{-1}$ Mpc, low-mass clusters cause a $y$ signal in the quadrupole roughly $\sim2/3$ as strong as the signal from high-mass clusters.
+Groups contribute very little to the quadrupole signal, indicating that it is most important to accurately model the signals from halos above $M=10^{13}$\hMsun, in order to extract the $y$ signal from gas beyond $R_{200c}$ in observational data.

-The narrative, however, is markedly different if the threshold is extended to $2\times R_{200c}$ (see the bottom panel of Fig.~\ref{fig:mass_ranges_y}).
+The narrative, however, is markedly different if the threshold is extended to $2 R_{200c}$ (see the bottom panel of Fig.~\ref{fig:mass_ranges_y}).
 Adjusting this threshold adds gas pressure to the halo categories and removes it from the diffuse category.
 All halos experience some boost in $y$, with groups exhibiting the largest difference; meanwhile, the diffuse gas signal is depleted.
 We caution that some of the group boost effect comes from overlap with neighboring halos -- as the halo radius extends out to $2R_{200c}$ from group centres, some of the spheres begin to intersect with the outskirts of higher-mass halos.
 In such cases, it is difficult to assess whether a particle should truly belong to one category or the other, so we choose to allow the same particle to be assigned to multiple categories. $\sim11\%$ of group particles are also in the low-mass cluster category for $2R_{200c}$.
 Although this explains some of the disproportionate group $y$ increase, it may also be due to the halo-mass-dependent effects of AGN feedback.
 The general understanding is that AGN feedback is most effective at altering the pressure profiles of low-mass halos, depleting gas from the centres and moving it beyond the virial radius \citep{Sorini2022}, causing shallower pressure profiles as compared to predictions from self-similarity \citep[e.g.,][]{Hill2018}.